 Since every individual had responsibilities and chores, no one sat around on their backsides wasting away staring at screens.
 Our clean and healthy forests were absolutely beautiful, lush with wildlife and huge ancient hardwood trees.
 Hidden to unseeing eyes, deep in the forests of Maine, were unique ecosystems that existed nowhere else on earth.
 Those systems and the wildlife supported by them were respected.
 There was no such thing as clear cutting our forests.
 There were no fishers, coyotes, coywolves, or people hunting for “sport”.
 Folks hunted and logged to feed their families, but did so conservatively with the future of our forests, our people, and the creatures that inhabited our forests, always in consideration.
 Nature was balanced and predictable.
 Life was good.

-I left Clifton in ‘65, drafted into the Marine Corps.
-Seems like the draft scraped up all the Clifton boys that were old enough.
+I left Clifton in ‘the 60’s to join the Marine Corps.
+Seems like the government scraped up all the Clifton boys that were old enough.
 Many never made it back.
 I came back once or twice in the 70’s, but didn’t stick around.
 I headed west where I enrolled in one of our country’s first community colleges.
 In those days they were in it for the community, not the buck, and were affordable to anyone.
 The G.I.
 Bill covered my tuition, and I was hungry for some book learning.
 I majored in business.
 Back then it was clackers with blank keys, and huge adding machines with hand cranks.
 Kaching!

 Things rolled along that way for a while until one quarter I already had a couple of tough classes, but needed to fill four more credits.
 I looked around for something easy, something not too important.
 I enrolled in a welding class just to keep my schedule full.
 Didn’t even know what it was.
 At first I wasn’t very good at it.
 But, as I am wont to do, I gave it my best until one day I got an unexpected job offer from a local ship yard.
 They offered me a bit less than 6 bucks an hour.
 Until then I had been working restaurants earning about two bucks an hour, and could not refuse what to me was a fortune.